Disorders of the Thyroid

 Most of these side effects go away or get better over time after treatment ends.
 There may be things you can do to help control some of them.

-These medicines can also cause severe side effects such as infection, changes in heart rhythm, lung inflammation, or severe bleeding.
-But these are rare.
+These medicines can also cause severe side effects.
+They may include infection, changes in heart rhythm, lung inflammation, damage to the liver, or severe bleeding.
+But these are less common.
 Tell your healthcare providers about any side effects you have.
 They can help you cope with the side effects.

 Your healthcare provider may do tests of your kidney, thyroid, liver, and other functions during targeted therapy treatment.

 It's important to know which medicines you're taking.
 Write down the names of your medicines.
 This includes prescription and over-the-counter medicines.
-Ask your healthcare team how they work and what side effects they might cause.
+Ask your healthcare team how they work.
+Find out what side effects they might cause.
 Tell them about any herbs, vitamins, and supplements you take.
 Some of these might interact with your targeted therapy.

 Talk with your healthcare providers about what symptoms to watch for and what to do if you have any.
 Ask them what changes you should call them about.
 For instance, some types of targeted therapy can cause rashes that might get worse if not treated right away.
-Know what number to call with questions.
-Is there a different number for evenings and weekends?
+Know what number to call with any questions.
+Is there a different number for evenings, weekends, or holidays?

 It may be helpful to keep a diary of your side effects.
 Write down any physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.